Husband of woman who died inside Jasper's restroom speaks out

 Winn said that he's seen the outpour of support from the community and has a message for them.

-"Don't indite the restaurant.
+"Don't indict the restaurant.
 I don't think the restaurant could improvise on how to deal with a situation like that," he said.

 He just wished he could've been there with his wife.